 You participate in all aspects of patient care and function independently in surgical cases.
 You are adequately supervised at all times for surgical cases and are primarily responsible for perioperative management of all surgical and hospitalized patients.

-You participate in all departmental conferences, journal clubs and training events throughout the academic year.
+You participate in departmental conferences, journal clubs and training events throughout the academic year.
 You coordinate the simulation and training activities for minimally invasive urologic techniques in the Department of Urology and oversee training assessments for residents in this regard.

 Mayo Clinic's Minimally Invasive Urologic Surgery Fellowship actively supports the preparation of manuscripts for publication and travel to regional and national meetings to present research data.